helenabarmer/toxicity-classifier-react/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-# Toxicity classifier
+# React Toxicity classifier
 The React Toxicity Classifier is importing a pre-trained model from [tensorFlow.js](https://github.com/tensorflow/tfjs-models).
+The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+### Labels
 The pre-trained model is a [toxicity classifier](https://github.com/tensorflow/tfjs-models/tree/master/toxicity) that will detect if the text you write in the input field is classified within 7 different labels:

 | Labels        |
 | ------------- |